Search for answers or browse our Knowledge Base.

 Output CSV Files with Results

-Bulk simulations serve the purpose of automating the calculation process for multiple NEC files, even if they are not directly related, eliminating the need for manual calculations file by file.
-Conversely, they are also useful for sequentially running calculations on NEC files generated with varying geometric parameters in an antenna.
-Subsequently, the results can be analyzed by reading data from the generated CSV files.
+Bulk simulations automate the calculation process for multiple NEC files, even if they are unrelated, eliminating the need for manual calculations file by file.
+They are particularly useful for sequentially running calculations on NEC files generated with varying geometric parameters for an antenna.
+The results can then be analyzed by reading data from the generated CSV files.

-For instance, you can create a script to generate a sequence of NEC files for a Yagi-Uda antenna, where the spacing between its elements varies.
-To understand how to accomplish this and read the output data from the CSV files, you can refer to the following link: Element Spacing Simulation Script for Yagi-Uda Antennas.
+For example, you can create a script to generate a sequence of NEC files for a Yagi-Uda antenna, where the spacing between its elements varies.
+To learn how to accomplish this and read the output data from the CSV files, refer to the following article: Element Spacing Simulation Script for Yagi-Uda Antennas.